Visiting Birmingham Museum and Art Gallery

 On the Day Information

-School groups should arrive 30 minutes before the start of their first taught session.
-This will allow for pupils to disembark from the coach, travel from our main entrance to the Learning Zone, drop off lunch bags and visit the toilets before the start of your session.
+We strongly recommend that you arrive approximately 30-15 minutes before the start of your planned itinerary.
+This will allow for students to disembark from the coach, access the building, drop off lunch bags and visit the toilets before the start of your session.

 Coach Drop Off and Parking